michigan-musicer/iclr-blog-track.github.io/_posts/2022-14-01-cl-hard-negatives.md

 Contrastive learning is a method to learn representations (also known as embeddings) of datapoints such that two "similar” datapoints have similar representations and two “dissimilar” datapoints have dissimilar representations.
 The end result of learning contrastive representations is an embedding function that returns a representaiton of a given datapoint in the learned embedding space.
 It’s typical for an iteration of contrastive learning to consider an *anchor* datapoint (the current datapoint to compare to) and then decrease the distance to *positive* (similar) datapoints and increase the distance to *negative* (dissimilar) datapoints.

 Traditionally, contrastive learning is treated as a self-supervised problem: a flavor of unsupervised learning where labels are assigned without outside information to help categorize information for learning.
 There are other ways to use contrastive learning (in particular, supervised methods) that we will not get to in this post.

 #### A common (misleading) analogy for contrastive learning

 A common way to explain contrastive learning is to essentially recast the process as a classification problem.
 This post will use this analogy and then explain it is a bad analogy.

 Consider learning contrastive representations on a dataset of cats and dogs.
 One could imagine that cats should be similar to cats and dogs should be similar to dogs.
 Using this logic, consider a batch of cats and dogs from our dataset.
 For each iteration through the batch, if the current anchor is a cat, then we decrease the distance of the anchor's representation to representations of other cats in the batch, and we increase the increase the distance of the anchor's representation to representations of dogs in the batch.
 Vice versa if the anchor is a dog.
-~~Pictures here~~
-~~.
-Then you can adjust the embedding space so that the negative is further from the anchor and the positive is closer to the anchor. ~~

 Many papers – including the one analyzed in this post – use this misleading example or something similar to it because it’s easy to think about and it makes sense.
 It has its merits as an explanatory tool, but contrastive learning does not have the same sense of class hierarchy as a human observer.
 Without providing labels, it's not possible to guarantee that a contrastive learning framework will learn the "correct" embedding space on its own.
-It is more accurate to think of datapoints as just that -- points in a space.
+It is more accurate to think of datapoints as just that – points in a space.
 Using analogies like this assigns more ability and agency to contrastive learning frameworks than what's really there.

 #### Contrastive learning frameworks

 Contrastive learning owes much of its recent success to the same innovations that sparked the deep learning revolution: big data and greater computational resources.
 Modern contrastive learning frameworks rely on these things

 The first version of MoCo (Momemtum Contrast for Unsupervised Visual Learning) came out in November 2019.
 MoCo maintains a directory of raw images and distorted images.
 For a given anchor image, its distortion is a positive, and all other images in the dictionary are negatives.